Rick Nelson Pt. 3: "Stone Canyon Days"

 Not surprisingly, considering the circumstances, the “Windfall” album failed to chart and was a complete sales dud, as were the three lackluster singles issued from the album.
 MCA was concerned since they sank $60,000 into the project and got very little in return.
 The label bluntly told Rick that he needed a producer, but Rick wouldn’t listen and Ozzie was no longer there to advise him.

 Rick released two non-album singles on MCA in 1974,”Try (To Fall in Love)” and “Rock and Roll Lady”, but neither charted.
 Part of the problem was that MCA continued to market him as the same singles artist that Decca signed in 1963, despite the fact that the record business had been changing from a singles to an albums market since the late 60’s.
-Things eventually deteriorated to the point that, in late 1975, Rick accepted MCA’s offer to buy out the remainder of his $1 million twenty-year contract.
+Things eventually deteriorated to the point that Rick accepted MCA’s offer to buy out the remainder of his $1 million twenty-year contract in late 1975

 Rick and Kris’ marriage was also in trouble.
 It may have started as early as 1966 with the cancellation of the TV series, in which Kris had been featured, and Rick’s decline in popularity.
 In addition, they were both unfaithful when Rick was on the road.